Blue Line (Kanpur Metro)

-The Blue Line (Line 2) (ब्लू लाइन) of the Kanpur Metro is an approved metro route of mass rapid transit system in Kanpur.
+The Blue Line (Line 2) (ब्लू लाइन) of the Kanpur Metro is an approved metro route of the mass rapid transit system in Kanpur.
 It consists of 8 stations from Agriculture University to Barra-8 with a total distance of 8.6 km.
-Its construction is expected to begin by end of December 2023.
+Construction of the line began in late 2023 and the corridor is currently under construction.